MicrosoftDocs/win32/desktop-src/gdiplus/-gdiplus-class-matrix-constructors.md

-﻿---
-Description: 'This topic lists the constructors of the Matrix class.
-For a complete class listing, see Matrix Class.' ms.assetid: 'a1411b9c-69e9-441e-a476-b0eb6ec30bf2'
-title: 'Matrix.Matrix constructors'
 ---
+Description: This topic lists the constructors of the Matrix class.
+For a complete class listing, see Matrix Class. ms.assetid: a1411b9c-69e9-441e-a476-b0eb6ec30bf2
+title: Matrix.Matrix constructors
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
+---

 # Matrix.Matrix constructors

-This topic lists the constructors of the [**Matrix**](-gdiplus-class-matrix-class.md) class.
+This topic lists the constructors of the [**Matrix**](/windows/win32/gdiplusmatrix/nl-gdiplusmatrix-matrix?branch=master) class.
 For a complete class listing, see **Matrix Class**.

 ### Overload list